tgc-bot/FourAcesContracts/Membership.md

         such citations would be confirmed and issued by the MOA Inspector.

-60. Lead Investigators may appoint or remove further Investigators to help them in their duties
+60. Lead Investigators MAY appoint or remove further Investigators to help them in their duties

-61. (Lead) Investigators may resign from their position within an investigation at any point.
+61. (Lead) Investigators MAY resign from their position within an investigation at any point.

 62. Any Investigator has the authority to begin an interview with any Member of the Casino.

-    67. These Interviews are considered confidential and their clearance may only be changed by a person with such authority to do so.
+    67. These Interviews are considered confidential and their clearance MAY only be changed by a person with such authority to do so.

-    68. These interviews may be locked and archived when they are concluded
+    68. These interviews MAY be locked and archived when they are concluded

-    69. These interviews may have certain information released, via the MOA Archives, to the discretion of the MOA Inspector.
+    69. These interviews MAY have certain information released, via the MOA Archives, to the discretion of the MOA Inspector.

-63. The Lead Investigator may, to their discretion, conclude that an investigation has been finished; when this is the case, they may close the investigation, deleting it.
-Before doing so, the Lead Investigator must inform the MOA Inspector of the outcome of the investigation and recommend any actions that should be taken.
+63. The Lead Investigator MAY, to their discretion, conclude that an investigation has been finished; when this is the case, they MAY close the investigation, deleting it.
+Before doing so, the Lead Investigator MUST inform the MOA Inspector of the outcome of the investigation and recommend any actions that SHOULD be taken.

-64. Investigations are still under the purview of the MOA Inspector: any investigator or lead investigator may be removed or appointed by the MOA Inspector, though a reason for removal must be given if requested by the Lead Investigator.
+64. Investigations are still under the purview of the MOA Inspector: any investigator or lead investigator MAY be removed or appointed by the MOA Inspector, though a reason for removal MUST be given if requested by the Lead Investigator.

 65. Failure to comply with an Investigator, Lead Investigator or the